 Our trails need your help!
 When you volunteer at a state park, you become a part of what makes our trails, and the outdoor experience, so incredible.
 Throughout the year, there are many Tennessee State Park events that ask volunteers to lend a hand for trails.

 Recommendations when going out on the trails

-- Travel with family, a friend or buddy, and be sure to take food and water.
+- Travel with family, a friend, or a buddy, and be sure to take food and water.

 - Be sure to stop at the park office to pick up or purchase a trail map.
 Talk to the park staff or rangers to ask about the trail conditions and any tips you need to be aware of on that trail.

-- Be sure to let others know what your schedule is, where you will be at on the trail and when you should be back.
+- Be sure to let others know your schedule, where you will be on the trail, and when you should be back.

 - If needed, log in at the trailhead or secure overnight permits if backpacking.

-For more tips on being safe, see page 18 of the Tennessee Trails Association’s Hiking Handbook, The 10 Essentials at http://www.tennesseetrails.org/pdf/HikingHandbook200807.pdf
+For more tips on being safe, see page 13 of the Tennessee Trails Association’s Hiking Handbook, The 10 Essentials.

 Tennessee State Parks support Governor Haslam’s Healthier Tennessee Initiative, which encourages Tennesseans to make healthy choices, and state park trails are a great place to start your journey.